 October 19.
 From Bolton to Boston through Stowe north part of Sudbury south part of Concord.
 Lincoln centre Waltham (Dr. Ripley's meetinghouse) and Cambridge - 30 miles.
 Gneiss and mica slate alternating continue to almost the centre of Stow-then hornblende schist succeeds.
 At the lower part Stow very coarse granite appears occasionally interrupted by sienite and greenstone when sienite becomes the prevailing rock in the south part of Concord and continues several miles when the greenstone predominates constituting high ledges through the whole of Waltham.
 Sienite however is always to be found in connection with it as is also granite and in this region the latter has the feldspar red and is of a fine grain.
 In short every variety of these rocks and every intermediate shade between them is found in almost any part of this region.
-The greenstone is not frequently slaty constituting granite which has the embedded crystals of feldspar enormously large not infrequently two inches across and common in bowlders in Waltham - and indeed I never saw it in place anywhere.
+The greenstone is not frequently slaty constituting genuine greenstone slate.
+The sienite is also occasionally porphyritic and that variety of porphyritic granite which has the embedded crystals of feldspar enormously large not infrequently two inches across and common in bowlders in Waltham - and indeed I never saw it in place anywhere.